Chukwu12/Tic-Tac-Toe/README.md

 1. How to Play
-Clone this repository to your local machine. git clone https://github.com/your-username/tic-tac-toe.git 2.Open the project directory in your terminal.
+Clone this repository to your local machine. git clone https://github.com/your-username/tic-tac-toe.git Open the project directory in your terminal.
-3. Run the game by opening the index.html file in your web browser.
+Run the game by opening the index.html file in your web browser.
-4.Play the game by clicking on the cells to place your mark (X or O).
+Play the game by clicking on the cells to place your mark (X or O).
 Alternate turns with your opponent.
-5.The game will automatically detect when one player has won or when the game ends in a draw.
+The game will automatically detect when one player has won or when the game ends in a draw.

 # Features
 Simple and intuitive user interface.